bright/slf4android/README.md

 slf4android
 ===========

 A simple implementation of [slf4j api](http://www.slf4j.org/) using android `java.util.logging.*`.
+This means you can easily hook in any existing `java.util.logging.Handler` implementations.

 To use this little gem you'll need to add `http://bright.github.io/maven-repo/` to your repositories:
 ```groovy
 repositories {
     maven {